Published 2019-07-12.

 some are due to object-oriented inheritance and some are due to implicit conversion.

-to another Scala collection type by using the appropriate conversion method,
+You can convert an Array to another Scala collection type by using the appropriate conversion method,

 We will learn about these Scala collection types over the next several lectures.